Traydr/geef/readme.md

 ## Description

-A image upload service.
+An image upload service.
 One which also displays other people images and lets them see yours.

 ## Requirements